 The rest, as they say, is now history.

-If you are a woman and you marry a younger man, you will soon look very older than him, and you he may not be attracted to you again.
+If you are a woman and you marry a younger man, you will soon look much older than him, and he may not be attracted to you again.

-Both lovers decided not to have kids until 25th November 2017 when their son Tobias Lamela was born.
+Both lovers decided not to have kids until 25 November 2017, when their son Tobias Lamela was born.

-FATHER: Erik Lamela’s dad was very handsome during his younger days.
-Lamela once posted a picture of his younger self with his father, alongside the following tagline:
+Erik Lamela’s dad was very handsome during his younger days.
+Lamela once posted a picture of his younger self with his father alongside the following tagline:

 Meanwhile, on Twitter, hardcore Tottenham supporter Steve Nash retweeted the Instagram link and jokingly wondered whether Lamela’s father was, in fact, David Ginola.
-His dad has now aged up as revealed in the picture below.
+His dad has now aged up, as revealed in the picture below.

-MOTHER: Erik Lamela takes to social media to wish his mum a happy Mother’s Day after Tottenham‘s draw with Liverpool.
+Erik Lamela takes to social media to wish his mum a happy Mother’s Day after Tottenham‘s draw with Liverpool.

-Among his brothers, Alex Lamela his kid brother, pictured below is usually the major subject of interest.
+Among his brothers, Alex Lamela, his kid brother, pictured below, is usually the major subject of interest.